 - We have assumed you are currently exactly six months older than the age entered.
 This may overstate the pension projection by assuming more monthly payments than actually made and more growth.

 - On retirement, you'll be married (if you are in a civil partnership or single the projected income is likely to be different) to someone three years younger than you (if you are male) or to someone three years older than you (if you are female).

 - Your spouse will get half your pension after you die.

 - We have assumed a single person's allowance for the Basic State Pension on the basis that your spouse is entitled to a full Basic State Pension in their own right.
-If this is not the case and you are entitled to the full married couple's Basic State Pension, your State Pension would be higher than the figure used in this illustration by £3,432.00 (for tax year 2013/14) each year.
+If this is not the case and you are entitled to the full married couple's Basic State Pension, your State Pension would be higher than the figure used.

 - Where Basic State Pension is included, we have assumed you have 30 qualifying years for a full Basic State Pension.
 We have assumed that the Basic State Pension is altered in line with the Retail Prices Index in each future year.

-It should be noted that the Government announced in January 2013 proposals that would make significant changes to the State Pension.
-The key proposals are:
+It should be noted that the Government are considering proposals that would make significant changes to the State Pension.

 - you have no taxable income at retirement other than the total projected income;

 - you are eligible for the standard single person's personal allowance for your retirement age, but not eligible for any other income tax allowances;

 - tax rate thresholds increase each tax year in line with inflation in the Retail Prices Index.